kids encyclopedia robot

 Work

-Scholze's work has concentrated on purely local aspects of arithmetic geometry such as p-adic geometry and its applications.
+Peter Scholze is an Algebraic Geometer at heart and many of his works focus on local aspects of p adic Algebraic Geometry.
 He presented in a more compact form some of the previous fundamental theories pioneered by Gerd Faltings, Jean-Marc Fontaine and later by Kiran Kedlaya.
 His PhD thesis on perfectoid spaces yields the solution to a special case of the weight-monodromy conjecture.

 Scholze and Bhargav Bhatt have developed a theory of prismatic cohomology, which has been described as progress towards motivic cohomology by unifying singular cohomology, de Rham cohomology, ℓ-adic cohomology, and crystalline cohomology.